Maria Schneider (actress): Personal life

-In 1974, Schneider came out as bisexual.
-In early 1976, she abandoned the film set of Caligula (reportedly due to its pornographic content, saying "I am an actress, not a prostitute!") and checked herself into a mental hospital in Rome for several days to be with her lover, photographer Joan Townsend.
+In 1973, Schneider came out as bisexual.
+She told The New York Times in February 1973:

+In early 1976, she abandoned the film set of Caligula (reportedly due to its pornographic content, saying "I am an actress, not a prostitute!") and checked herself into a mental hospital in Rome for several days to be with her then-lover, photographer Joan Patrice Townsend daughter of author Robert Townsend.
 This, coupled with her refusal to perform nude, led to Schneider's dismissal from the film.
-The 1970s were turbulent years for Schneider, marked by drug addiction, overdoses, and a suicide attempt.
+The 1970s were turbulent years for Schneider, marked by excessive drug use and a suicide attempt.
 Schneider said that she disliked the instant fame accorded to her from Last Tango in Paris.
 She suffered abuse and began taking drugs.

+Sometime after finding renewed stability in her life in the 1980s, she started a long term relationship with Maria Pia Almadio, remaining together until Schneider's death.

 Death

-Schneider died of breast cancer on 3 February 2011 at age 58.
-Her funeral was held on 10 February 2011 at the Church of Saint-Roch, Paris, attended by actors, directors, and producers in French cinema such as Dominique Besnehard, Bertrand Blier, Christine Boisson, Claudia Cardinale, Alain Delon, and Andréa Ferreol, her partner Maria Pia Almadio, half-siblings Fiona and Manuel Gélin, and her uncle Georges Schneider.
+Schneider died of cancer on 3 February 2011 at age 58.
+Her funeral was held on 10 February 2011 at the Church of Saint-Roch, Paris.
+In addition to her partner Maria Pia Almadio, half-siblings Fiona and Manuel Gélin, and her uncle Georges Schneider, the funeral was attended by actors, directors, and producers in French cinema such as Dominique Besnehard, Bertrand Blier, Christine Boisson, Claudia Cardinale, Alain Delon, and Andréa Ferreol.
 Delon read a tribute from Brigitte Bardot.
 Schneider was cremated afterwards at Père Lachaise crematorium, and her ashes were to be scattered at sea at the foot of the Rock of the Virgin in Biarritz, according to her last wishes.